 |BERKSHIRE - Berkshire rats may be shown in any recognized color.
 The top

 color is to be judged as to the recognized color.
 Distinctive markings are the colored top with a completely white

 belly and white feet and tail, with a small white spot between the ears.
 There should be an even line between the top and

 bottom color.
 The white markings should be a pure clean white.

-Essex rat owned and bred by Mayumi Anderson.
-Photo ©2005 Craig Robbins.
+Agouti Essex rat owned and bred by Mayumi Anderson.
+Photo ©2007 Karen Robbins.

 head and shoulders to be solid like those of a Hooded rat with a white spot/star on the